February 14, 2020

 The God kind of love rejoices in the truth, seeks the truth and demands the truth.
 The other side of the coin would read, “The ungodly resist the truth”

 The God kind of love can bear up under all things and continue to hope and have faith that all will be well.
 It can endure all ugliness against the bearer of the God kind of love, and always brings victory.

 The God kind of love never fails, it is never suspended or falls away.
 Everything else will collapse after a while, but the God kind of love never collapses.

-So as we read this passage at our weddings or on Valentine’s Day, let us truly try to understand God’s design for love works in the romantic, Valentine realm, but is meant to carry us into the entire world.
+So as we read this passage at our weddings or on Valentine’s Day, let us truly try to understand God’s design for love works in the romantic world, but is meant to carry us into the entire world.
 Valentine knew this love and it is my hope that each of us live it out in our every day lives.